HsiehMinChien/Order-and-Bargain-system/README.md

 - List all orders which be created from every customers.
 - List the overdue orders.
 - List all orders status.
+- Implement a mechanism for checking this product be created or not.

 ## DEMO system